AngeloKarugo/sil_store_api/README.md

 ## **API Endpoints**

-The endpoints available for performing different actions in the app are documented in `/api/api-schema.json`.
+The endpoints available for performing different actions in the app are documented in [the JSON schema](https://github.com/AngeloKarugo/sil_store_api/blob/main/api/api-schema.json).
 You can use the OpenAPI JSON schema to generate a Postman collection.

 ## **Testing**